Jagamohana Ramayana

-The Jagamohana Ramayana (ଜଗମୋହନ ରାମାୟଣ) also known as the Dandi Ramayana popularly across Odisha is an epic poem composed by the 15th-century poet Balarama Dasa.
+The Jagamohana Ramayana (ଜଗମୋହନ ରାମାୟଣ, जगमोहन रामायण) also known as the Dandi Ramayana (ଦାଣ୍ଡି ରାମାୟଣ) popularly across Odisha is an epic poem composed by the 15th-century poet Balarama Dasa.
 This work is a retelling of the Ramayana, though not a direct translation.

 Synopsis

 The story of this version is presented as a narration by Shiva to Parvati.
 The plot moves as a form of dialogue between the two.
 The story begins with Sati and how Shiva is reunited with Sati in the form of Parvati.
 After being reunited with the goddess, Shiva narrates the story of Rama to Parvati.
-The plot of the Ramayana begins with Dasharatha's efforts of getting a son by holding a yajna.
+The plot of the Ramayana begins with Dasharatha's efforts to get a son by holding a yajña.
 The central plot of the Sanskrit Ramayana is followed in the text, with some significant departures in the plot and the characters, influenced by local tradition.

+One of the biggest differences between the Sanskrit original and Odia version is evident from the ending itself, where Sita resides happily in Ayodhya with the entire royal family and is never sent into exile, in contrast to the Sanskrit original.

 According to the author, Rama is Jagannatha or Vishnu himself, Sita is Lakshmi, and his brothers are partial incarnations of Vishnu.
 The gods scheme to have Rama exiled from his kingdom following his wedding so that he would fulfil his destiny of slaying Ravana, sending the heroes Khala, Durbala, and Saraswati to influence Kaikeyi's hostility towards Rama.
 Shiva is regarded to have achieved liberation by chanting the name of Rama.
 Jagannatha himself is attributed as the author of the work according to Balarama Dasa, who calls himself the scribe.
-In his chapters, the author employs versions of the legend from the Puranas, kavyas, southern and northern folk traditions, and natakas.
+In his chapters, the author employs versions of the legend from the Puranas, kavyas, distinctive Odia legends, southern and northern folk traditions, and natakas.

 Structure

 The work is written in a meter called Dandi Vritta.
-It is a 14 letter meter suitable for narrative style.
+It is a 14-letter meter suitable for narrative style.
 It is a lengthy work.
 The epic follows the seven cantos of the original Sanskrit Ramayana.
 They are: